Crystal Palace F.C.: Established back in the Premier League, FA Cup and European success (2013–present)

 Hodgson was replaced by the Austrian and former Eintracht Frankfurt manager Oliver Glasner.
-Under Glasner, the club achieved a strong finish towards the end of the season, winning six of their last seven league games, and equalling the club's highest Premier League finish of tenth place (in 2015).
+Under Glasner, the club achieved a strong finish towards the end of the season, winning six of their last seven league games, and equalling the club's highest Premier League finish of tenth-place (in 2015).
 Subsequently, four Palace players (Eberechi Eze, Marc Guéhi, Dean Henderson and Adam Wharton) were named in the English national team for Euro 2024, more than any other club for England at the tournament.

 In the 2024–25 campaign, Glasner led Palace to their first ever major trophy, with a goal from Eberechi Eze sealing a 1–0 victory over Manchester City in the 2025 FA Cup final, as well as ensuring qualification for the UEFA Europa League for the first time.
-However, the club's Europa League qualification was soon under threat due to UEFA's multi-club ownership rules.
-Palace's major shareholder John Textor also owned French Ligue 1 club Lyon, who had qualified for the same competition.
+However, the club's qualification was soon under threat due to UEFA's multi-club ownership rules.
+Palace's majority shareholder John Textor also owned French Ligue 1 club Lyon, who had qualified for the same competition.
 On 11 July 2025, UEFA ruled that Palace were in violation of UEFA's rules on multi-club ownership, which resulted in the club being demoted to the UEFA Conference League.
 Palace's appeal was rejected, with the Court of Arbitration for Sport (CAS) upholding UEFA's ruling on 11 August 2025.

 The club began the 2025–26 season by winning their first FA Community Shield title, beating Liverpool 3–2 on penalties after the match finished 2–2 in normal time.
 Palace's victory saw them become the first club since Derby County in 1975, to win the trophy in their inaugural appearance in the competition.
 On 21 August, Palace faced Norwegian club Fredrikstad at Selhurst Park in the play-off round of the UEFA Conference League, the club's first official European match.
 Palace won the first-leg of the tie 1–0, with Jean-Philippe Mateta scoring their first ever European goal.
 The club advanced to the group stages of the competition after a goalless draw in the second-leg in Norway.
+Palace's defence of the FA Cup ended in the third round, when Macclesfield, a non-league team ranked 117 places below them, beat them 2–1 in one of the greatest shocks ever seen in the competition.
+The club did, however, progress through the group stages of the Conference League and knockout rounds to reach their first major European final.
+Palace defeated Spanish club Rayo Vallecano 1–0 on 27 May 2026 in Leipzig to secure their first European silverware.
+Glasner left the club at the end of the season following the expiration of his contract.
+Pierre Sage was appointed Palace's new manager on a three-year contract after an impressive spell in charge of French club RC Lens.